 Here’s where Immigration Psychological Evaluations play a significant role in supporting the immigration process and in working together with an immigration attorney.
 As a brief reflection, having an immigration attorney becomes a very important step in ensuring the best protection and process for the immigrant.

-The best proven path to resolve immigration situations is to consult with an immigration attorney and then, as applicable, leverage the power and benefits a professional Immigration Psychological Evaluation.
+The best-proven path to resolve immigration situations is to consult with an immigration attorney and then, as applicable, leverage the power and benefits of a professional Immigration Psychological Evaluation.